manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Manage_Microsoft_Store.md

 5. In the **Microsoft Store for Business**, on the menu bar at the top of the page, select **Adatum private store.**

+  **Note**: If you get **Activate private store** window when you try to acces Adatum private store, click on it then accept license terms.

 6. In the **Adatum private store**, verify that Joni can see the following:

 	- The **Collection1** app that you created in the prior task that includes: **Fresh Paint, Microsoft Remote Desktop,** and **3D Builder**.